monikakaron/monikakaron.github.io/_posts/2022-10-04-Setting some facts straight.md

 _Mobile phones_ as we now use them as mini-computers...
 It would still take years for them to come.
 Fun fact when it comes to the phones, what we had was this: [teenagers figuring out a stationary phone](https://www.youtube.com/watch?v=oHNEzndgiFI).
 Amazing, isn´t it?
 What the youngsters are unaware of and will never understand the charm of (**giggles**).

-So...it is a bit of a new journey to just _"google it"_ and... an amazingly load of people write suggestions, thoughts, possibilites and _**eventually...there is a chance to get somewhere near the answer**._
+So...it is a bit of a new journey to just _"google it"_ and... an amazingly loads of people write suggestions, thoughts, possibilites and _**eventually...there is a chance to get somewhere near the answer**._